-Because they are so nutrient dense, eating seaweeds have a long tradition in Japan as medicinal, utilized in treating cancer, lowering blood pressure, thinning the blood, preventing ulcers and protecting against radioactive damage.
+Because they are so nutrient dense, seaweeds have a long tradition in Japan as a medicinal therapy, utilized in treating cancer, lowering blood pressure, thinning the blood, preventing ulcers, and protecting against radioactive damage.
 In particular, seaweed contains a substance called sodium alginate that helps our bodies eliminate radioactive strontium, which is a breakdown product of uranium that we are constantly exposed to from sunlight, X-rays and microwaves.

 Seaweed health benefits also include iodine—an element that is necessary for the production of thyroid hormones and protects the thyroid from radioactive carcinogens, supports the adrenal glands, helps with digestion and improves immunity.
 In addition, seaweed is high in calcium, a mineral known for its bone-building and blood-pressure-lowering benefits.

 Common edible seaweeds include nori, wakame, dombhu, arame, dulse, hijiki, kelp, alaria, kombu and agar agar.

 Virtually all of the seaweed you will find in stores is dehydrated.
 Your local grocery store may carry a few types of seaweed in the international foods section, although you'll probably find a larger selection at health-food stores or a natural-foods grocery.
 If you're lucky enough to have an Asian grocery store or market close to you, you'll find the greatest variety and the lowest prices.